JimDesu/basis-lang/README.md

-# The Basis programming language.
+# The Basis Programming Language.

 This is currently in the ideation stage; there's nothing here worth looking at.